m-lamonaca/programming-notes/DotNet/C#/C#.md

 }
 ```

 **NOTE**: it's not possible to make a zero argument constructor for a struct.
-Moreover the default constructor (provided by C#) it's always avaiable.
+Moreover the default constructor (provided by C#) it's always available.

 The only way to affect a struct variable both inside a method and outside is to use the `ref` keyword;